angelinayyang/angelinayyang.github.io/content/post/adv/index.md

 # 10/24/25

 Good news: most of my components for my MIDI player arrived today!
-However, since JLC hasn't dlivered my PCB, I can't get started on soldering just yet.
+However, since JLC hasn't delivered my PCB, I can't get started on soldering just yet.
 During class, I watched a couple of a videos on op-amps, including this [one](https://www.youtube.com/watch?v=kqCV-HGJc6A).
 Although I didn't find it particularly helpful, I think I have a basic understanding of how op-amps work: it takes two inputs, consisting of a non-inverting and inverting input, and it amplifies their difference, outputting a large, controlled voltage.
 For the rest of class, I worked on my ADG1408 multiplexer board.
 It seems like the pin connections to the Raspberry Pi Pico are pretty intuitive, so I'm not too worried about designing the schematic in KiCad.

 # 10/27/25